 Interestingly, all these studies looked at acute effects, meaning performance was assessed within 24 hours of the alcohol consumption, and none reported on the duration of these effects.

 That said, here’s what we saw – the effects of alcohol were measured in two ways.
-The first was through objective recovery metrics – namely, resting heart rate and heart rate variability relative to each athlete’s season-average.
+The first was through objective recovery metrics – namely, resting heart rate and heart rate variability relative to each athlete’s season average.
 Measured this way, athletes exhibited sustained effects for anywhere from one to five days, with drop off as follows:

 The second measurement of alcohol’s sustained effects was a subjective assessment.
 Through the WHOOP mobile app, athletes are surveyed on their perceived performance of each workout using a simple five-point scale.
 On average, athletes rate their performance at 3.3.
-On the first three days after drinking, the average workout was self-rated significantly below this average level.
+On the first three days after a night of drinking, the average workout was self-rated significantly below this average level.

 Together, the patterns in the subjective and objective measurements of post-alcohol recovery and athletic performance are the first to illustrate alcohol’s multi-day effects.
-While likely not what we wanted to hear, WHOOP’s results suggest that athletes may want to think twice before drinking the Wednesday before a Saturday game.
+While likely not what we wanted to hear, our results suggest that athletes may want to think twice before drinking the Wednesday before a Saturday game.